The Pro Skating Culture: Influence And Legacy

 This fascinating ripple effect is something worth noting as we transition to exploring how skateboarding has permeated film and television.

-Skateboarding Influence On Film, Television And Language
+Skating Influence On Film, Television & Language

-Skateboarding Slang
+Longboarding Slang

 Immersing yourself in the world of skateboarding tradition, you’ll quickly pick up a whole new vocabulary full of unique slang and jargon, including terms like ‘bail’ for deck riding injuries, ‘flow’ describing skatepark architecture, ‘ollie’ for a jumping trick, ‘shuvit’ for a spinning trick, ‘pop’ for the initial jump off the ground, ‘anti-establishment’ reflecting a rebellious spirit, and ‘middle-class’ signifying a diverse community.